neverix/raleigh/README.md

   * Launching
     * Automatically take in running processes
       * Figure out a source of truth for TPU groups
+    * Optimize port selection
+      * Currently, we use arbitrary ports and need to open the firewall entirely
 * Jax side
   * Separate out DeMo into a library
   * Staggered CPU tensor sending